• Skip to main content

 A time-in spot (or calming corner) might have books about emotions, sensory items (stress ball, etc.) or other calming tools.
 In addition, you may have to practice with your child certain breathing techniques or exercises they can do to calm down during a time-in.

-Perfect example of a calming corner
+Perfect example of a calming cornercalming corner for toddler emotional development

 Offer emotional tools to help kids cope